shashidar0804/ADF_POC_Covid19_ECDC/README.md

 # ADF_ETL_POC_Covid19_ECDC
-This is a complete ETL Project done on ADF with Reporting on PowerBI using the Europe Covid19 Data.
+This is a complete ETL Project done on ADF using the Europe Covid19 Data.
 The data has been taken from EuroStat and European Centre for Disease Prevention and Control (ECDC) wesbsites.
 Below are the types of datasets used for this project.
 Some of them are the files directly fed to the data pipelines and some of them are the URL links added in a lookup file and passed as an input to the data pipelines:

 | DataSet | Description |